 READ MORE: Check out our extensive guide to the best neighborhoods to stay in Rome.

-10. Finding what and where to eat
+Find where to eat

 As Italian food is famous the world over and one of the reasons many tourists travel to Italy, I suggest you try traditional dishes and authentic restaurants instead of tourist traps and foreign fast-foods like McDonald’s, Burger King or KFC.